1735 messages in 49 discussions

 Player Profile and Achievements – Initially, you will be labeled as “player” by the game (in the upper left of the screen), and you will also have a white, faceless mannequin as your in-game avatar.
-You can create a more personal game name by clicking on this avatar and then clicking the pencil under the avatar (please be sure to backspace out “player” before you type your new game name).
+You can create a more personal game name by clicking on this avatar and then clicking the pencil under the avatar (backspace out “player” before you type your new game name).

 While some players prefer to be "anonymous" by leaving "player" as their in-game name, please be advised that many senior players will not accept an invite from "player" because it is too labor intensive to monitor the game IDs to determine which "player" has sent a gift.

-You can also click on the pencil next to the avatar to scroll through and select one if it is unlocked.
+You can also click on the pencil next to the avatar to scroll through and select a different one if it is unlocked.
 (Currently, the first avatars to be unlocked are Gentleman and Lady.
 Both become available at Level 4.)
 Some of the avatars are “event specific.”
-So, if that event has concluded, those avatars may never be available to you.
-This is new/uncharted territory for many of us, so we are all just waiting to see if some of the Castle Challenge avatars will be “recycled.”
+So, if that event has concluded, those avatars are no longer available.
+Because this distressed players, the Developers allowed the swapping of the final avatar in a current Castle Challenge with one from a previous Castle Challenge.

-There will be a separate thread created in this site for when each avatar is unlocked and available.
+There is a separate thread/file on this site that lists when each avatar is unlocked or when it was available.

 The Player Profile and Achievement section also shows your in-game player ID (My friend code), how much time you have spent playing the game, how many quests you have completed, how many HOSs you have completed, number of flowers collected, and (when events are current) how much time remains before the current event is concluded.